mzdm/dexcom_board/README.md

 This library allows us interact with Dexcom Share service.
 The difference from the official Dexcom API is that this library uses a private hidden one, with which we can fetch real-time glucose levels.

+The architecture of our solution is “one station – one Dexcom account”.
+The staff has to set up this account only once.
+After the setup, staff must enable sharing in the Dexcom app.
+The next step is to enter the Dexcom login and password into our app and everything is ready.
+Thanks to Android multi-user settings, it is possible to run multiple instances of the Dexcom app on one device.
+This means only one device is needed to be paired with all the sensors.
+If the transmitter “dies” we can automatically continue in the monitoring/data collection as long as it is linked to the same Dexcom account.
+It is also possible to use one phone for each patient.

+Right now, our project is ready to go.
+It needs one device for displaying the dashboard, one device for Dexcom app/accounts management and that’s it.
+In the “worst” scenario the same Android device can be used both for displaying the dashboard and managing the Dexcom app/accounts.
+The device for managing Dexcom app/accounts needs to run the Dexcom app nonstop within the Bluetooth range of all sensors.
+We have a working demo, which has proved the feasibility of our solution.

 The application is also able to upload patients' snapshots to the FHIR server.